 HOWDY!
-We are so pleased that you are interested in the Department of Agricultural Leadership, Education, and Communications at Texas A&M University.
+We are so pleased that you are interested in pursuing a graduate degree in the Department of Agricultural Leadership, Education, and Communications at Texas A&M University.

 Admission to Texas A&M University and any of its sponsored programs is open to qualified individuals regardless of race, color, religion, sex, age, national origin, or educationally unrelated handicaps.

-In order to apply to one of our graduate degree programs, materials must be submitted to the Office of Admissions and Records and directly to the Department.
+In order to apply to one of our graduate degree programs, materials must be submitted through the Office of Admissions and Records Applicant Information System (AIS) portal.
 Once all materials have been received, the file will be considered for admission upon the deadlines listed below.
 Applicants will be notified by letter by mid March for Summer or Fall admission; Mid July for Fall only; Mid November for Spring admission.
 For more information, contact the Graduate Program Coordinator, Clarice Fulton and review the Prospective Student Handout.

 Deadlines for U.S. Citizens Deadlines for International Students

 Summer or Fall January 2 Summer November 1